DALEKCHANNEL/Joseph-William-Abdo-IoT-workshop-ESP32-H00389925/README.md

 - #define MQTT_DEVICEID "esp32-test-01joe"

 ## Part 1
-Part 1 was completed using the libraries and sketches of the ESP32 and have been added in the part 1 file although they have not been modified they were helpful in understanding the system
+Part 1 was completed using the libraries and sketches of the ESP32 and have been added in the part 1 file although they have not been modified they were helpful in understanding the system.
+However WiFi scan was not included as its part of the ESP32 sketch library and did not need any modifications to work

 ## Part 2
 Part 2 has the code that combines the ESP32 with the sensors and only publishes data to MQTT for Node-RED to visualize and store